Antoine-Guillaume Rampon

-Antoine-Guillaume Rampon (16 March 1759 - 2 March 1842) joined the French army as a private soldier and rose in rank to become a general officer during the French Revolutionary Wars.
-He fought in many battles under Napoleon Bonaparte in Italy and Egypt.
+Antoine-Guillaume Rampon (16 March 1759 – 2 March 1842) was a French Army officer who served in the French Revolutionary and Napoleonic Wars.
+He fought in many battles under Napoleon in Italy and Egypt.
 In one celebrated battle, he rallied his troops to defend the key Monte Negino redoubt against the Austrians.
 He saw limited service during the Napoleonic Wars.
 His surname can be found among the names inscribed under the Arc de Triomphe.

 Early career

 Born on 16 March 1759 in Saint-Fortunat-sur-Eyrieux in Ardèche department, Rampon joined the French royal army in 1775.
 By the outbreak of the French Revolution he attained the rank of sergeant-major.
 In 1792, he was promoted to sous-lieutenant and fought against the Kingdom of Piedmont-Sardinia.
 Posted to the Army of the Eastern Pyrenees, he was appointed chef de brigade (colonel) and fought in the War of the Pyrenees.
 Taken prisoner by the Spanish near Port-Vendres in December 1793, he remained incarcerated until October 1795.